 Bavaro Beach is THE main beach in Punta Cana!
-If you are wondering how to visit it, where to stay and what to do at Bavaro Beach, this is your article not to miss for the next few minutes.
+If you are wondering how to visit it, where to stay and what to do at Bavaro Beach, this is your article not to miss.
 Bavaro Beach is an amazing stretch of beach in Punta Cana, with beach bars, restaurants, all-inclusive resorts, stunning beachfront apartments and exciting activities.
 However, even the beach, which is also called Playa Bavaro, is public, public access points are limited, so it’s good to know how to get to Bavaro Beach.
 This comprehensive guide will show you everything you need to know for your vacation in Punta Cana when visiting Bavaro Beach, incl. differences and similarities to other beaches in the area, such as Corales, Cortecito, Jellyfish and Bibijagua.

 - What is Bavaro Beach?

 - Where is Bavaro Beach?

 - Which beaches are part of Bavaro Beach (Corales, Cortecito, Jellyfish, Bibijagua)

 - Which beaches are not part of Bavaro Beach (Arena Blanca, Arena Gorda, Macao)

 - Bavaro Beach Facts